American ‘Playboy’ Model Antje Utgaard Goes Fully Nude In New Pic

 In my Birthday suit ???????? ❤️Birthday GIVEAWAY❤️ Free 5 day accommodation at a villa in Mykonos!
 Also, a free shoot with the amazing @tanasis_lampropoulos ????
 (Flight not included) **Winner announced 8/31 ????????
 To enter follow the steps below: 1.
 Must follow me @awesomeantjay 2.
 Follow @tanasis_lampropoulos 3.
 Follow @mikonos_photographer 4.
 Follow @mykonospanormosvillas 5.
 Tag on comments 3 friends The prize is for September, next May, or next September.
 The winner will get to choose dates. #giveaways #giveaway #instagramgiveaway #iggiveaway #todaysgiveaways #giveawaysofinstagram #goodies #giveawayhappening #signupforthisgiveaways #givingthingsaway #givingtoothers #giveawaysnow #activegiveaways #getthisgiveaway #givingoutthings #giveawaybonus #thingsforfree #getsomething #giveawayrevelation #revealing #giveawaypeople #giveawaygifts #giveawayprograms #giveawaystartstoday #bestgiveaways #giveawayforgood #giveawaysoninstagram #awesomegiveaways #giveawayisactive #giveawayison

 Apart from her regular fans and followers, some of Antje’s fellow models also liked and commented on the picture to show appreciation and support.
-These included, Abigail Ratchford, Zita Vass, Lyna Perez, Tawny Jordan and Gilda Garza, among many others.
+These included Abigail Ratchford, Zita Vass, Lyna Perez, Tawny Jordan, and Gilda Garza, among many others.

 “So much perfection, not enough pixels…” one of her fans commented because Antje slightly blurred her picture for the sake of censorship.